SFA Audit Seminars 2020

 (Intermediate – 8 CPE credits)

-Presumes a thorough understanding of the information offered on Day One and focuses on additional detailed technical requirements and procedures of the audit.
+Presumes a general understanding of the information offered on Day One and focuses on additional detailed technical requirements and procedures of the audit.

 Day Two can also serve as a one-day update for an experienced practitioner who is already familiar with the SFA programs.
 Topics will include: